Weekly Economic Update

 In this week’s recap: stocks see a mixed week, as COVID-19 cases rise, and news of vaccine emerges.

 THE WEEK ON WALL STREET

-The Dow Jones Industrial Average rose 3.25%, while the Standard & Poor’s 500 increased by 4.02%.
-The Nasdaq Composite Index gained 4.62% for the week.
-The MSCI EAFE Index, which tracks developed stock markets overseas, picked up 0.22%.1,2,3
+The Dow Jones Industrial Average gained 2.29%, while the Standard & Poor’s 500 rose by 1.25%.
+But the Nasdaq Composite Index dropped 1.08% for the week.
+The mega-cap technology companies saw some profit-taking last week, sending the Nasdaq Composite to its first loss in three weeks.
+The MSCI EAFE Index, which tracks developed stock markets overseas, ended 2.19% higher.1,2,3

 THE WEEK AHEAD: KEY ECONOMIC DATA

 Thursday: Index of Leading Economic Indicators.
 Jobless Claims.

 Friday: New Home Sales.